 You won’t need this items right away, but if you need more items on your registry for gifting, these are great feeding items you’ll need later as they start solids and eating with the family.
 Things like highchairs, spoons, sippy cups, bibs etc.

 Baby Feeding Items You Don’t Need

-Your mileage may vary, but we found you don’t need the following: nursing coverups* (some women prefer to be more covered while baby nurses, some don’t), nursing shirts (I just wore regular or maternity clothes!), pumping bra (cut holes in an old tight tank top, this holds it tightly against your body and is nice and comfy and easy to wash), $500 wearable breast pump (until/if you do need it!)
+We found that there are a lot of unnecessary baby items when it comes to breastfeeding that you may or may not need: nursing coverups* (some women prefer to be more covered while baby nurses, some don’t), nursing shirts (I just wore regular or maternity clothes!), pumping bra (cut holes in an old tight tank top, this holds it tightly against your body and is nice and comfy and easy to wash), $500 wearable breast pump (until/if you do need it!)
 If you’re planning to exclusively breast feed and aren’t returning to work immediately, you’re not going to need this.
 Yes, it’s super cool, but most can do with the insurance provided pump. $400 Norwegian highchair that turns into a chair your kid can take to college.

 *Depending on where you live, I found some areas while traveling in the south to be more “covered up” and people were uncomfortable when I started breastfeeding in public.
 This was very different than my city, and probably also because I am friends with other moms, so it didn’t feel weird to just feed your baby at a restaurant table.
 But a muslin blanket works great as a makeshift cover if you need it or your baby does (sometimes they are very distracted and need a cover!).

 This post is part of my Minimalist Baby Registry checklist series.
 You can download the spreadsheet for a “Pay what you want” price.
 Consider your checklist spreadsheet a planner for everything you need and a baby budget!
 While your Amazon registry is your shareable list with friends and family for gifting.